christian-schlichtherle/neuron-di-examples/README.md

 production!

 The web app produces a simple Hello-world-in-JSON.
-Using a JDK for Java 11, you can run it like this:
+Using a JDK for Java 11 or later, you can run it like this:

     $ java -jar web-app/target/web-app-*-all.jar
     08:36:40.707 [main] INFO example.web.framework.HttpServer - Serving HTTP/1.1 on port 8080.

-If you don't have a JDK for Java 11, you can use the following Docker spell instead:
+If you don't have a JDK for Java 11 or later installed, then you can use the following Docker spell instead:

     $ docker run -it --rm -v $PWD:/workdir -w /workdir -p 8080:8080 openjdk:11-jdk-slim \
         java -jar web-app/target/web-app-*-all.jar